DanielAvinoam/TheSubZeroProject/README.md

 The  shellcode that loads the DLL to the chrome process works similarly to this one except calling `LoadLibrary` instead of `CreateProcessA`.

 ---
-Back to the driver - the shellcode gets executes by an explorer thread, causing a child chrome process to be opened.
-In `OnProcessNotify` the driver checks whether a new explorer child process has been created:
+Back to the driver - the shellcode gets executed by an explorer thread, causing a child chrome process to be opened. `OnProcessNotify` then checks whether a new explorer child process has been created:
 ```cpp
 void OnProcessNotify(PEPROCESS, HANDLE ProcessId, PPS_CREATE_NOTIFY_INFO CreateInfo)
 {